raj-ranjan-70/chai-aur-react/README.md

 # React Practice — Chai aur React Playlist

-This repository contains all the React code samples and practice projects I built while learning React from the **Chai aur React** YouTube playlist by **Hitesh Choudhary**.
+This repository contains all the React code samples and practice projects I built while learning React from the **Chai aur React** YouTube playlist.

 It includes hands-on exercises, small apps, and concept-based examples that helped me understand **React** and **modern frontend development**.

+---

 ## 🎯 Learning Goals